 - Will multiple files arrive at the same time, is the layout and type of file the same?
 This question is important since it may be necessary to create extra steps and more logic when developing the ODI package.
 This part of the topic provides good background information which informs us if the filename is dynamic or is the same all the time.

 - How often these files will arrive?
 Will that be daily, weekly, monthly?

-Below I demonstrate how to implement the file integration step by step with some screenshots and examples, this demo was performed on a windows server but the steps are also applicable to a Linux box as well, if the first 2 parts are basic steps that you already have already one, you can skip them and go directly to part 3 which is the loop part, otherwise follow the below steps:
+Below I demonstrate how to implement the file integration step by step with some screenshots and examples, this demo was performed on a windows server but the steps are also applicable to a Linux box as well, if the first 2 parts are basic steps that you have already performed you can skip them and go directly to part 3 which is the loop part, otherwise follow the below steps:

 - Basically, we need to create a connection if it doesn’t already exist

-Let’s get started!
-We will point it to the directory where the files will be loaded, as a sample I used two files which you can download and use it as well:
+Point it to the directory where the files will be loaded, as a sample I used two files which you can download and use it as well: